eatme-global/internal-documentation/docs/playbook/creating-payments-only-restaurants.md

 ### Service Types

 In most cases, the **Service Types** section is disabled when **Payments Only** is selected.
-However, if applicable, enable the following options:
+However, if applicable, enable the following options based on the restaurant's requirements.:

 - **Delivery**
 - **Pick up**